Manual Machining

 milling machine

-A machine that uses a rotating, multi-point tool to remove material from a workpiece.
+A machine that uses a multi-point tool to remove metal from the surface of a workpiece.
 Milling machines, or mills, may be manually operated or automated.

 numerical display panel